awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 * Under the resources see your newly named S3 bucket

 **Troubleshooting**

+* If when trying to upload your new template you see **Invalid template resource property**
+    * Check that the properties you specified for the resource you added match the properties in the documentation.
+    * Once you have corrected the error, click **Choose file** again to reload you new corrected file
 * If your CloudFormation stack fails, then click on the **Events** tab and scroll down to find the source of the error
     * If you see a message like `<your_chosen_bucket_name> already exists` then re-do the CloudFormation update steps, but specify a more unique bucket name

 ## 4. Add an Amazon EC2 Instance to the Stack <a name="add_ec2"></a>